nickcarndt/mcp-partner-integration-demo/SECURITY.md

 - [ ] `.gitignore` includes all sensitive file patterns
 - [ ] Documentation uses placeholder values only
 - [ ] No secrets in deployment scripts
-- [ ] Cloudflare tunnel credentials are ignored

 ## 🚨 If Secrets Are Exposed